 The tour includes pick-up at 7am and drop-off at your hotel at around 6pm, all boat transportation to Uros and Taquile islands, and entrance fees.
 Lunch at Taquile is extra.

 Typically, the day starts from Puno to Uros Islands then on to Taquile Island.
-Luckily, today’s tour started in reverse, which means we sight-see against the tourist hoards and definitely a bonus.
+Luckily, today’s tour started in reverse, which means we sight-see against the tourist hordes and definitely a bonus.

 Relax and settle in for a stunning almost three-hour boat ride across gorgeous Lake Titicaca with a breathtaking backdrop of the spectacular Andes Mountains – truly memorable.